SpectraLDS: Provable Distillation for Linear Dynamical Systems: Algorithm and Main Result

 \section{Algorithm and Main Result}

 We now present our main theoretical result and accompanying algorithm, which shows how to recover an accurate LDS representation from the learned spectral filters.
-Concretely, we demonstrate that each STU filter can be approximated by a linear combination of geometrically decaying LDS filters.
+Concretely, we demonstrate that each STU filter $\phi_j$ can be approximated by a linear combination of geometrically decaying LDS impulse response filters (i.e., the LDS implicit convolutional kernel).